-Marla Runyan is a former world-class American track and field athlete and marathon runner who is legally blind.
-At age nine, she was diagnosed with Stargardts disease, a form of juvenile macular degeneration that causes progressive vision loss.
+Marla Runyan is a two-time U.S. Olympian and two-time Paralympian in Track & Field.
+At age nine, she was diagnosed with Stargardts Disease, a form of juvenile macular degeneration that causes central vision loss and legal blindness.

 As a collegiate athlete, Marla competed in numerous track and field events including the high jump and heptathlon at San Diego State University.
 In 1992 and 1996, she represented the U.S. in the Paralympic Games, winning five gold medals and setting numerous world records in the T13 classification for athletes with vision impairments.
 Despite her limited vision, Marla went on to qualify and compete in the 1996 U.S. Olympic Trials in the heptathlon where she placed 10th against fully sighted athletes.

 Following the Paralympic Games, Marla competed solely against fully sighted athletes in national and international competitions.
 Upon relocating to Eugene, Oregon, she changed events, abandoning sprint and field events for middle and long-distance races.
 Her breakthrough year came in 1999, when she won gold in the 1500-meters at the Pan-American Games and finished 10th in the world at the IAAF World Championships in Seville, Spain, earning her a #2 ranking in that event in the United States.